ratlifflj/F25-EE345/collections/staff/_ratliff.md

 photo: ljr.jpg
 ---

-I am an assitant professor in ECE with an adjunct position in CSE.
-My research is generally at the intersection of game theory, optimization, and learning.
+I am an associate professor in ECE with an adjunct position in CSE.
+My research is generally at the intersection of game theory, optimization, machine learning, and AI.